Morning Glory Varieties: 17 Types of Morning Glories

 The common morning glory is a vining purple flower native to Mexico and Central America.
 It thrives in the moist, rich soil of tropical regions, and has petals that are usually a gradient of purple, blue, and white.
 The leaves are heart-shaped, and you’ll find tiny hairs on the stems.

 This variety can reach heights ranging from 6-9 feet.
 It also works well as ground cover as long as it’s well-maintained.
-Medium-sized 3-inch blooms appear in midsummer that will continue to bloom into the fall.
+Medium-sized 3-inch blooms appear in midsummer and will continue to bloom into the fall.

 This variety is a fast-growing plant, so it’s important to consider growth control when planting.
 Be sure to use a trellis to keep the plant from taking over your space.